odpi/specs/ODPi-Runtime.md

 -   **ISV application** - Non-ODPi application or process that runs on top of or beside an ODPi platform.

--   **ODPi Platform** - A distribution of software that includes all of the required components and is compliant with this specification
+-   **ODPi Platform** - A distribution of software that includes all of the required components and is compliant with this specification.

 -   **ODPi Runtime** - ODPi specification and platforms geared towards holistic management.